Ciock/FlutterChallenge/README.md

 Get package is used for [translations](https://atomicdesign.bradfrost.com/chapter-2/)

-*.translations file are used where a string need to be translated.
+*.translations files are used where a string needs to be translated.

-all .translations file are then merged together in utils/translations.dart.
+All .translations files are then merged in utils/translations.dart.

-> This could led to some repetition and overwriting, but it keeps translations organized and easier to track.
+> This could lead to some repetition and overwriting, but it keeps translations organized and easier to track.